Considerations for Tribal Populations

-Tribes and their respective states have differing relationships, thus it is important to be aware of this and appreciate tribes' right to sovereignty and their respective transportation needs when establishing transportation programs.
-Tribal sovereignty, which is the right to self-government, allows Native populations to live by tribal and federal law only.
+Tribes and their respective states have differing relationships; it is important to be aware of and respect tribal sovereignty and their respective transportation needs when establishing transportation programs.
 Many federal transportation programs provide funding directly to the tribe, but some programs are administered at the state level.
-Some tribes prefer not to work with the State to receive federal funds because of their status as sovereign nations.
+Some tribes prefer not to work with states to receive federal funds because of their status as sovereign nations.
 As such, tribes may decide to enter into an arbitration to settle the dispute and come to a mutually satisfactory agreement.
 Tribes may also choose to apply to become direct recipients of federal funds.
-This would allow them to bypass the state government altogether.

 Resources to Learn More